theroyallab/tabbyAPI/README.md

 4. Install torch using the instructions found [here](https://pytorch.org/get-started/locally/)

-5. Install exllamav2 (must be v0.0.8 or greater!)
+5. Install exllamav2 (must be v0.0.9 or greater!)

+   NOTE: TabbyAPI will give you a warning if a sampler isn't found due to the exllamav2 version being too low.

    1. From a [wheel/release](https://github.com/turboderp/exllamav2#method-2-install-from-release-with-prebuilt-extension) (Recommended)

       1. Find the version that corresponds with your cuda and python version.
 For example, a wheel with `cu121` and `cp311` corresponds to CUDA 12.1 and python 3.11